-The following section provides resources and guidance for items in Part B, the blue Observation Section, of the Self Assessment Instrument (SAI).

-All suggested observable items are also listed in the third column of the Standards Book Table, under the header 'Possible Evidence for Verification'.

-This resource section is not an all-encompassing list of observable items and should be used in conjunction with Part B, the blue Observation Section of your Self Assessment Instrument (SAI).

-All sample checklists are available for download under 'Program Resources' at www.necpa.net.
-Please login to your client profile to access.
+- ✓ The following section provides resources and guidance for items in Part B, the blue Observation Section, of the Self Assessment Instrument (SAI). - All suggested observable items are also listed in the third column of the Standards Book Table, under the header 'Possible Evidence for Verification'. - ✓ This resource section is not an all-encompassing list of observable items and should be used in conjunction with Part B, the blue Observation Section of your Self Assessment Instrument (SAI). - ✓ All sample checklists are available for free download under 'Program Resources' at www.necpa.net.